16 Things to do in Bath England for 2 days

 Bath Abbey

-One of the most beautiful places to visit in Bath is Bath Abbey.
+In the historic city of Bath one of the most beautiful places on your Bath tour is Bath Abbey.
 Few churches in the UK are as fascinating as Bath Abbey.
 There has been a religious building standing on its site since Norman times and it was the place of the coronation of Edgar, the first King of England in 973 (before this time, England was a group of separately governed nations).

 It ended up a disused site but was rebuilt by Bishop Oliver Cromwell in Tudor times.
 He actually had a dream that he should be the one to restore the Abbey and set to work on it shortly after.